vlizBE/dcafs/docs/DAS Core manual.md

 public Worker extends BaseWorker{
 }
 ```
-To make sure DAS uses the extended version of this class, there are two options:
+To make sure Dcafs uses the extended version of this class, there are two options:

 ```java
 Worker worker = new Worker();  // Create an object of the extending class